Sri Wikrama Wira

+Reign

 His reign marks the first attempt by the Siamese to subjugate the island kingdom.
 As recorded by Wang Dayuan in 1349, a Siamese fleet consisted of 70 junks descended upon the island kingdom.
 The heavily fortified city managed to withstand the siege of the Siamese until the fleet fleeing with the arrival of Chinese ships; this incident was recorded by a Chinese merchant named Wang Dayuan in his own account, the Daoyi Zhilue.

 At the same time, the increasingly powerful Javanese kingdom of Majapahit, began eyeing the growing influence of the tiny island kingdom.
 Under the leadership of its ambitious warlord, Gajah Mada, Majapahit started to embark on overseas expansions against all kingdoms of Nusantara including the remnants of the Srivijaya.
 In 1350, Hayam Wuruk ascended to the throne of Majapahit.
 The new king sent an envoy to Singapura demanding the submission of the tiny kingdom.
 Sri Wikrama Wira refused to do so and even sent a symbolic message threatening to shave the Majapahit king's head should he proceed to Singapura.

 The furious Majapahit king ordered an invasion with a fleet of 180 main warships and innumerable small vessels.
 The fleet passed through the islands of Bintan, from where the news spread to Singapura.
 The defenders immediately assembled 400 warships to face the invasion.
 Both sides clashed on the coast of Singapura in a battle that took place over three days.
 The Javanese were largely inexperienced in naval warfare, and were completely overwhelmed and forced to flee.

 A depiction of armed Malay warriors in a mural on Fort Canning Park, alluding to the conflicts during Sri Wikrama Wira's reign.